ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-03-aws-data-storage.md

 - When Virtual Tape Archive? unlimited storage and OK with a 24 hour turn around time;
 - When Snowball? more than 2TB of data for a T3 connection, 5TB for a 100MB connection, and 60TB for 1000 Mbps connections.

-# Demonstrate ability to make architectural trade off decisions involving database options
+# Database options
-- Use RDS for ACID, joins, complex queries
+- ACID, joins, complex queries?
+RDS
 - Don't use RDS for index and query focused, BLOB
 - Use DynamoDB for indexed, query focused data, automated scalability
-- Don't use DynamoDB for prewritten apps, data larger than 400kb, BLOB, relational data
+- prewritten apps, data larger than 400kb, BLOB, relational data? !DynamoDB
-- Use EC2 for DB2, Informix or Sybase
+- DB2, Informix or Sybase?
+EC2
-- Use EC2 for complete control of DB
+- Complete control of DB?
+EC2 for

 ## Backup
 - Need to automate backup?
 EBS, FSx for Lustre
-- Automated backup?
+- No need for Automated backup?
 Redshift, Redis, RDS, FSx
 - Automate EBS backup?
 Data Lifecycle Manager (DLM)
 - Automate all AWS Backup? = AWS Backup (including EBS)